Elite Suito Review

 Connectivity and Power Accuracy

 This trainer uses ANT+ FE-C and Bluetooth FTMS wireless to connect to your device for control and communication.
-This is an area we spend a lot of time on because you're paying a premium to get this high-tech functionality specifically, and it's a real bummer when it falls short.
+We spend a lot of time on this area because you're paying a premium to get this high-tech functionality specifically, and it's a real bummer when it falls short.
 For that reason, we were a little grumpy with the Suito.
 We were frustrated at the power drops and lag in responsiveness.

 With the Suito, you get smart control, which is the biggest selling point of the trainer.
 That automatically bumps it up into the high-immersion world of virtual training.
 This is what techy indoor trainers are all about.
 That said, you're not getting the best immersion here.
 The Suito uses a 7.7-pound flywheel that is best described as serviceable.
 You're not getting the inertia you get with more robust trainers with heavier flywheels, so letting off the pedals or changing terrain is going to feel a little hollow compared to the road.

 The Suito is really close to plug and play, and for that reason, it's among our favorites regarding setup.
 Nothing wins the heart quite like requiring no effort.
-It comes with an 11-speed Shimano (or equivalent generic) already installed, so that will save what for many is the most tedious step.
-Here, the caveat is that some folks won't have a drivetrain that's compatible with an 11-speed Shimano cassette (or don't want to use that).
-In that case, your specific setup experience is going to be less convenient.
+It comes with an 11-speed Shimano (or equivalent generic) already installed, which will save the most tedious step for many.
+Here, the caveat is that some folks won't have a drivetrain compatible with an 11-speed Shimano cassette (or don't want to use that).
+In that case, your specific setup experience will be less convenient.